Rockefeller family trophy paintings net $646 million to open auction

 The Rockefellers are considered an American dynasty and bidders came wanting a piece of that royalty, fortune and fame.

-Their unique collection includes more than 2000 items is on display at Christie's auction house in New York leading up to the close of the week-long auction.
-The collection features Modern, Impressionist, and American masterpieces, many of which have never been seen publicly.
+Their unique collection, which includes more than 2,000 items, is on display at Christie's auction house in New York leading up to the close of the week-long auction.
+The collection features modern, impressionist, and American masterpieces, many of which have never been seen publicly.

-One art expert said he can't remmber the last time there was this much quality in a combination impressionist-modern sale.
+One art expert said he can't remember the last time there was this much quality in a combination impressionist-modern sale.

 Jewelry, English and European furniture, European ceramics, Chinese export porcelain, and silver and American decorative arts are also for sale.

-Proceeds which could hit one billion dollars will benefit an array of more than a dozen charities including the Museum of Modern Art, which was founded by the Rockefeller family.
+The proceeds, which could hit $1 billion, will benefit more than a dozen charities including the Museum of Modern Art, which was founded by the Rockefeller family.

-Lukas Haynes, Executive Director of the David Rockefeller Fund, said, "it's an extraordinary opportunity to continue the philanthropic tradition that David inherited from his parents and continues with his children and grandchildren."
-The fund will take proceeds from the auction and contribute to the arts, the environment, and criminal justice reform.
+"It's an extraordinary opportunity to continue the philanthropic tradition that David inherited from his parents and continues with his children and grandchildren," said Lukas Haynes, the executive director of the David Rockefeller Fund.
+Proceeds from the auction will also go to the arts, the environment and criminal justice reform.

-David Rockefeller began the process of handing over his collection several years ago, saying, "Eventually all these objects which have brought so much pleasure to Peggy and me will go out into the world and will again be available to other caretakers who, hopefully will derive the same satisfaction and joy from them as we have."
+David Rockefeller began the process of handing over his collection several years ago.
+"Eventually all these objects which have brought so much pleasure to Peggy and me will go out into the world and will again be available to other caretakers, who hopefully will derive the same satisfaction and joy from them as we have," he said.

 Rockefeller, who died last year at 101, was the last surviving grandson of industrialist John D. Rockefeller who consolidated the American petroleum industry and founded the Standard Oil Company and became one of America's first billionaires.